 To build a Simple Transistor Based Touch Switch Circuit follow the below steps for connection:

-- Q2 base connect to touch pad.
+- Then Q2 base connect to touch pad.

 Conclusion:

-Its a good project for students and beginners which helps to understand transistor working.
+Moreover, its a good project for students and beginners which helps to understand transistor working.

 Leave a Reply